Virtual Annapolis by Candlelight

-You'll discover more about these homes through this special video tour.
-The tour will be available for viewing for a period of two weeks, beginning April 23, 2021.
-The link to view the tour will be emailed to all ticketholders on Friday, April 23, 2021.
+You'll discover more about these homes through this special 80-minute video tour.
+The tour will be available for viewing through May 7, 2021.
+The link to view the tour will be included in your confirmation email.

 Cost: $35 per household for General Admission; $30 per household for HA Members & Volunteers. $100 Membership Special available (new members only, includes one-year Sponsor level membership and complimentary access for one household to view the virtual tour).